 Complaint – A complaint can be filed regarding any alleged action which violates or inequitably applies CCCS State Board Policies, System President’s Procedures or CCA College Procedures.
 The student filing the complaint must be personally affected by the violation or inequitable action.

-Non-grievable complaint – Matters over which the college has no authority to act; grades and other academic decisions unless there is an allegation that the decision was motivated by discrimination and/or harassment (see the CCA civil rights procedures).
+Non-grievable complaint – Matters over which the college has no authority to act; grades and other academic decisions unless there is an allegation that the decision was motivated by discrimination and/or harassment (see the CCCS civil rights procedures).

 Vice President of Student Affairs – The person at CCA to whom student complaints are initially directed and who will assure that the complaint is communicated to the appropriate party for investigation and resolution.

 All complaints should be filed as soon as possible after the occurrence.
 A significant delay in reporting can make it more difficult to investigate and address a concern.

 The complaint must be submitted in writing to the Office of the Vice President of Student Affairs through the CCA Student Complaint form

 and must include the name and contact information for the student who is communicating the concern.
 The complaint should clearly and concisely describe the concern and the desired remedy.
 Supporting materials should be submitted in writing as soon as possible, including information on any informal efforts to resolve the issue.

 The CCA community benefits from both informal and formal procedures that encourage the prompt resolution of complaints and concerns that students may have about the implementation of the policies and procedures that govern the college.